-LTL revenue per hundredweight increased 0.4% to \$18.08 from \$18.00 in the prior-year quarter, despite the significant decline in fuel surcharges.
-Revenue per hundredweight, excluding fuel surcharges, increased 6.2% over the prior-year quarter.
-Our improvements in revenue per hundredweight reflect both our commitment to a disciplined yield management process as well as the implementation of general rate increases in May 2014 and January 2015.
-We believe our focus on yield management has allowed us to offset rising operating costs, while also allowing us to invest in opportunities that can improve the quality of our service and provide capacity for future growth.
+LTL revenue per hundredweight decreased 0.8% and 0.2% in the second quarter and first half of 2015, respectively, as compared to the prior-year periods, due primarily to the decline in fuel surcharge revenue.
+LTL revenue per hundredweight, excluding fuel surcharges, increased 5.3% and 5.8% in the second quarter and first half of 2015, respectively, as compared to the same prior-year periods.
+These increases reflect a relatively stable pricing environment as well as the positive impact on this metric from the decreases in weight per shipment in the second quarter and first half of 2015.
+We believe our focus on yield management has allowed us to offset rising operating costs, while also allowing us to invest in opportunities that can improve the quality of our service and provide capacity for growth.

-Most of our tariffs and contracts provide for a fuel surcharge that is generally indexed to the U. S. Department of Energy's published diesel fuel prices that reset each week.
+Most of our tariffs and contracts provide for a fuel surcharge that is generally indexed to the U. S. Department of Energy's ("DOE") published diesel fuel prices that reset each week.
 Our fuel surcharges are designed to offset fluctuations in the cost of petroleum-based products and are one of the many components included in the overall negotiated price we charge for our services.
-Fuel surcharge revenue decreased to 11.5% of our revenue for the first quarter of 2015 from 16.2% for the same period of 2014, primarily due to a decrease in the average price per gallon of diesel fuel between the periods compared.
+As a percent of revenue, fuel surcharges decreased to 11.0% and 11.2% for the second quarter and first half of 2015, respectively, as compared to 16.0% and 16.1% for the respective periods of 2014.
+These decreases were primarily due to a significant decline in the DOE average price per gallon of diesel fuel between the periods compared.
 We regularly monitor the components of our pricing, including base freight rates and fuel surcharges.
 We also address any individual account profitability issues with our customers as part of our effort to minimize the negative impact on our profitability that would likely result from a rapid and significant change in any of our operating expenses.